anupdsouza/anupdsouza.github.io/_posts/2024-05-03-gemini-firebase-extension.md

 ![image](/assets/images/post17/p17-19.png)

-* The Extensions pane will load & you will see the `Build Chatbot with the Gemini API` extension.
+* The Extensions pane will load & you will see the `Build Chatbot with the Gemini API` extension option.
 Click on `Install`.
 If you don't see the extension here, click on `Explore Extensions Hub` & search for the extension there.

 ![image](/assets/images/post17/p17-20.png)